amonetta/carsktz/README.md

 CarsKTZ is a REST API and simple CRUD end-user application also, that id provides a simple way to get cars models from database as a simple JSON format.

-Builded with Grails, this app is a traing for the use of Grails and have also may interesting examples.
+Building with Grails, this app is a traing for the use of Grails and have also may interesting examples.

 REST API
 ---